shaitan-masters/skinsback-sdk/README.md

     max_price: number, // max skin cost for buying (as USD).
 Used as a cost limiter.
     name: string, // Skin name (market hash name)
     game: string, // Game types 'dota2' or 'csgo'.
-Default: 'csgo'
-    custom_id: number, // ID on your system.
+Default: 'csgo' custom_id?: number, // ID on your system.
 Can be used to prevent duplicate purchases.
 }
 api.buyItemByNameAndSendToUser(params);
 ```